CEM Benchmarking’s 2026 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 26 years.

 Study Highlights

-• REITs outperformed private real estate in defined benefit plans by more than 2%.
+• REITs, on average, outperformed private real estate in defined benefit plans by nearly 2%.

-• REITs outperformed most styles of private real estate.
+• REITs, on average, outperformed most styles of private real estate.

 About the Study

-CEM Benchmarking’s 2024 study (PDF), sponsored by Nareit, provides a comprehensive look at realized investment performance across asset classes over a 25-year period (1998–2022) using a unique dataset covering more than 200 public and private sector pensions with more than $4 trillion in combined assets under management.
-Unlike index-based research, the CEM dataset provides the actual realized performance of the assets chosen by plan managers and trustees.
+CEM Benchmarking’s 2026 study (PDF), sponsored by Nareit, provides a comprehensive look at realized investment performance across asset classes over a 26-year period (1998–2023) using a unique dataset covering 462 public and private sector pensions.
+In 2023, the dataset included 135 plans representing more than $3.8 trillion in combined assets under management.
+One of the unique benefits of the CEM dataset is that it provides the actual realized performance of the assets chosen by plan managers and trustees.

 Returns

-Over the 25-year period covered by the study, there are striking differences in performance across asset classes.
-The figure below summarizes average annual net returns and expenses for the 12 asset classes.
+There are striking differences in performance across asset classes over the 26-year period covered by the study.
+The figure below summarizes average annual net returns and expenses for 12 asset classes.

-• Private real estate produced average net returns of 7.66% over the period, more than 200 basis points less than REITs.
+• Private real estate produced average net returns of 7.79% over the period, almost 200 basis points less than REITs.

 • The three worst performing asset classes were hedge funds/tactical asset allocation (TAA) strategies, U.S. broad bonds, and U.S. other fixed income.
-U.S. other fixed income, however, includes cash.
+The last two categories, however, included significant cash holdings

 Image

-Unlisted or private real estate can be accessed through a number of different ownership styles each with different risk profiles and costs.
-CEM provides comparisons of returns, correlations, and volatilities for each of the four key private real estate ownership styles:
+Unlisted or private real estate can be accessed through a number of different investment styles, each with different risk profiles and costs.
+CEM provides comparisons of returns, correlations, and volatilities for total private real estate and each of the four key private real estate ownership styles:

 • Internally managed direct